-We hope that you will take a moment to review what we have to offer, whether you are interested in a language proficiency certificate, a minor or a major, a graduate degree (M.A./Ph.D., M.A.T.), spending a Summer in Paris (let alone at the Louvre), or simply taking a French course or two on any imaginable subject (including some taught in English) from Medieval romance to contemporary film, from the rules of syntax to the cultures of the Maghreb.
+We hope that you will take a moment to review what we have to offer, whether you are interested in a language proficiency certificate, spending a Summer in Paris, a residential option for the French Language and Culture Living-Learning Communities, a minor or a major, a graduate degree (M.A./Ph.D., M.A.T.), fulfilling requirements for K-12 teaching certification, or simply taking courses (including some taught in English) on a wide range of topics from French gastronomy and contemporary film, to climate activism in French-speaking countries.

 In teaching and research alike, our quest for academic excellence is grounded in a spirit of interdisciplinarity: for us, studying French fundamentally means opening as many doors and windows as possible, so as to explore a host of other fields.
 On this site you will find, at all levels, striking illustrations of this core principle.
 Please do not hesitate to contact us; in the meantime, thank you for dropping by.
 Enjoy your visit!